Arnold B. Chace Jr.

 Douglas serves on the Executive Committee of the Cape Cod Business Roundtable is a member of the Brown University Community Working Committee and is an inaugural member of the Congress for New Urbanism.

 Steve is excited to be living, working and playing in the Downcity neighborhood.
 An architect, Steve founded Durkee Brown Architects before joining Cornish Associates in 2010 to help with the mission to make Providence one of the great urban places in America.
-When he’s not enjoying life in downcity, he’s chairing the Providence City Plan Commission and helping grow transit in RI as a board member of the RI Public Transit Authority.
+When he’s not enjoying life in Downcity, he’s helping grow transit in RI as a board member of the RI Public Transit Authority.
+Steve was the chair of the Providence City Plan Commission for 14 years.

 Joan uses her over 30 years of commercial real estate finance experience to do financial feasibility analyses for all Cornish projects and to secure financing for them.
 Prior to Cornish she worked for a major commercial bank as both a lender and the manager of its northeast commercial real estate department.
 She also worked for a national real estate consulting firm and a national multi-family developer doing in-depth market research to determine the economic viability of a wide variety of real estate projects.